romitbhandari17/chatbot-with-langchain/README.md

 6. Give the Index path in create_chunks.py and question_answers.py file.

 7. Create the vector index by calling the GET API with end point /create_embeddings from browser or POSTMAN.
-This call will create the vector index using the raw txt file and store it in the local file.
+This call will create the vector index using the input PDF/CSV file and store it in the local index file.

 8. Start using the chatbot with endpoint /chatbot.